yerayNS-CDEI/upc_mrn/README.md

 - ros-humble-turtlebot4-node
 - ros-humble-turtlebot4-tutorials

-## Setup script
+## 1.1 Setup script

 For the students convenience, we provide an script to install the dependencies, configure a ros workspace (~/ros2_ws) and clone this package, in your personal laptop (Ubuntu 22.04 and ros humble required).
 This script needs to be executed once.

-1. Download the script:
+First, download the script:

 ```bash
 wget --no-check-certificate -O mrn_setup.sh http://bit.ly/upc_mrn_laptop
 ```

 Terminal output should say it downloaded the file successfully, otherwise, try again.

-2. Then, execute the script (your password will be required):
+Then, execute the script (your password will be required):

 ```bash
 source mrn_setup.sh